TheSimpleApp/universal-vibe-starter/README.md

 npm run setup
 ```

+> **Note:** If you see TypeScript errors in your IDE before running `npm install`, this is normal!
+TypeScript needs installed dependencies to resolve types.
+All errors will disappear after installation.
+See [TYPESCRIPT_SETUP.md](./TYPESCRIPT_SETUP.md) for details.

 **The wizard will:**
 1. ✅ **Check prerequisites** - Node.js, npm, Supabase CLI, Expo CLI (if needed)
 2. 🎯 **Select platform** - Choose Next.js, React Native, or both